pinely-international/tama/README.md

 # Proton

-It is light weight (~5kb gzip) library for parsing JSX in SolidJs way, but based on Observables rather than Signals and it's extremely customizable and open.
+It is light weight (~5kb gzip), zero-configuration library for parsing JSX in SolidJs way, but based on Observables rather than Signals and it's extremely customizable and open.

 This documentation built to be read from top to bottom in one go, gradually introducing you the library and its abilities and eventually you should understand 100% of Proton.